Quantum theory of polariton weak lasing and polarization bifurcations: The second-order correlators

-The polarization parity symmetry breaking can also be told from the second order cross correlator $\gtwo{c\bar{c}}{t}$ of left and right circular polarized polaritons, which can be defined by setting $\hat{u}=\ph{+1}$ and $\hat{v}=\ph{-1}$ in Eq.\ \eqref{G2uv}.
-Such a coefficient provides information about the temporal correlations between the left ($\ph{-1}$) and right ($\ph{+1}$) circularly polarized modes, and it is shown in Fig.\ \ref{Fig:G2cc}(a).
-The value $\gtwo{c\bar{c}}{t}<1$ tells us that if a particle is observed in one circular polarization, then it is less likely to detect another particle in the opposite circular polarization.
+The polarization parity symmetry breaking can also be evidenced from the second order cross correlator $g^{(2)}_{+-}(t)=g^{(2)}_{-+}(t)$ between the opposite circular polarizations, providing information about temporal correlations between the emission of photons with opposite handedness from the condensate.
+This correlator is shown in Fig.\ \ref{Fig:G2cc}(a).
+The value $g^{(2)}_{+-}(t)<1$ tells us that if a photon is observed in one circular polarization, then it is less likely to detect another photon in the opposite circular polarization.
 For long time delay, this anti-correlation is washed out, as the right and the left circular polarization have equal realization probabilities.

+Interestingly, similar anti-correlation is built-up with increasing pumping in the cross-correlator $g^{(2)}_{xy}(t)<1$ between X and Y linear polarizations, shown in Fig.\ \ref{Fig:G2cc}(b).
+In contrast, this cross-correlator does not saturate at 1.
+Its saturation value is close to that defined by the elliptical polarization of the symmetry-broken condensate state.
+We note that $g^{(2)}_{xy}(t)$ shows a peak at about the same time when $g^{(2)}_{xx}(t)$ shows a dip at corresponding pumping strength.

+The results on the time dependence of the second-order cross correlators show that in our system the switching between different condensate states in the vicinity of the threshold takes place on a rather short time scale, about a few $\Gamma^{-1}$.
+This is because we considered strongly localized, trapped condensates, where the spatial degrees of freedom are ``frozen out'', while the quantum polarization fluctuations are strong.
+Recent state-of-art experiments \cite{alnatah24} have accessed fluctuations in spatially resolved condensates trapped in a wide disk and demonstrated formation of long-living space-polarization patterns in the vicinity of the threshold.
+It is interesting to extend the quantum theory of weak lasing to this case, but the analysis of such a problem is rather hard computationally.

-In Fig.\ \ref{Fig:G2cc}(b) we also show the zero-delay second-order coherence for the same circular polarization $\gtwo{cc}{0}$, obtained with $\hat{u}=\hat{v}=\ph{+1}$ in Eq.\ \eqref{G2uv} (and, of course, the same $\gtwo{cc}{0}$ is obtained for $\hat{u}=\hat{v}=\ph{-1}$).
+In Fig.\ \ref{Fig:G2cc}(c) we also show the zero-delay second-order coherence for the same circular polarization $g^{(2)}_{++}(0)=g^{(2)}_{--}(0)$.
 For small pumping, the second order coherence initially increases above 2 for weak interaction strength $\alpha$, but it becomes substantially smaller than 2 for strongly interacting polaritons.
-In this case, the dependence on the pumping $W$ is non-monotonous, with $\gtwo{cc}{0}$ approaching unity for large pumping, which manifests the polariton lasing.
+In this case, the dependence on the pumping $W$ is non-monotonous, with $g^{(2)}_{++}(0)$ approaching unity for large pumping, which manifests the polariton lasing.